This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Plantlets that sprout from the mother plant’s roots are the easiest technique to propagate P. peperomioides.

 These small pups should be produced regularly by a healthy, large Pilea plant with lots of pot space.
-Once they have a few leaves of their own, they pop up from the dirt and are ready to use.
+Once they have a few leaves, they pop up from the dirt and are ready to use.

 Because root plantlets already have their root system, you must use a sharp and clean knife to cut their link to the mother plant roots.